-WDMS is also capable of being used in projects where multiple data loggers are used or when the individual data logger is spread over a wide geographical area.
+WDMS can also be used in projects where multiple data loggers are used or when the individual data logger is spread over a wide geographical area.
 The database management system also supports data uploaded manually in case manual methods of data collection are used.

 An automated monitoring system is designed with a series of networked robotic total stations and prisms located along the Project’s alignment.
-The measurements are captured with the help of the series of automatic total stations of high precision which records the displacement of the reflecting prisms on the ground surface and buildings.
+The measurements are captured with the help of a series of automatic total stations of high precision which record the displacement of the reflecting prisms on the ground surface and buildings.

-The AMS secures the valuable and timely monitoring of the displacements, provides high measurements density, simultaneous wireless transmission and entry of the results into the database system to ensure the minimal time between their reading and their
+The AMS secures the valuable and timely monitoring of the displacements, provides high measurement density, simultaneous wireless transmission, and entry of the results into the database system to ensure the minimal time between their reading and their

 The main goal of advanced technology is to reduce manual and strenuous work and introduce a more reliable and accurate method of monitoring.
-Aerial mapping has considerably eased the process of topographical survey, construction progress monitoring, and pre-construction survey over large (or difficult to reach) areas.
-Making use of both visual inspection and inspection with spatial information, it considerably minimizes the need for personnel visits.
+Aerial mapping has considerably eased the process of topographical surveys, construction progress monitoring, and pre-construction surveys over large (or difficult-to-reach) areas.
+Making use of both visual inspection and inspection with spatial information considerably minimizes the need for personnel visits.

-The accuracy that can be achieved corresponds to a survey scale better than 1:500 for UAV (fixed wings) and 1:100 with a drone (octocopter).
+The accuracy that can be achieved corresponds to a survey scale better than 1:500 for UAVs (fixed wings) and 1:100 with a drone (octocopter).